adsgray/testsite/leagueinfo.md

 VCC Club Championship.
 If the Sunday Open is granted an additional spot / or if the winner is not available to play the spot will be awarded based on the final standings in the playoffs.

-# Spare Rule (when Bye weeks in schedule)

-Teams have the right to ask anyone they like to spare for them as the team has already paid their league fees and own their ice time.
-It is recommended though that teams ask players from the team with a bye if they have interest if possible.
-We recognize many teams already have designated 5th players already arranged.